Iran targets ships, Dubai airport and oil facilities as economic concerns mount

 The threat came after a Tehran location of Bank Sepah, a state-owned financial institution sanctioned by the U.S. over funding Iranian armed forces, came under attack Wednesday, killing staffers there, according to the state-run IRNA news agency.

-Ahmad Donyamali told Iranian state TV that “it’s not possible for us to take part in the World Cup” after the U.S. waged “two wars” against Iran in less than a year, referring to U.S. strikes on Iranian nuclear sites last June.
-He said Iranian players would not be safe in the United States.

-This story has been corrected to fix an earlier misspelling of Mojtaba Khamenei’s first name.

 Mednick reported from Tel Aviv, Israel and Rising from Bangkok.
-Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.
+Associated Press writers Samy Magdy and Fatma Khaled in Cairo, Sally Abou AIJoud in Beirut, Farnoush Amiri and Edith M. Lederer in New York, Jamey Keaten in Geneva, Cara Anna in Lowville, New York, Kirsten Grieshaber in Berlin and Samuel Petrequin in Paris contributed to this story.

-Note: This story has been corrected to fix a misspelling of the first name of Bahrain's U.N. ambassador.